-Fig. 7.
-Top row: Response time and temporal behaviour of reference and prototype sensors following a large angle tilt in x-direction, results shown for the x-angle (left) and y-angle (right).
+Fig. 8.
+Top row: Response time and temporal behavior of reference and prototype sensors following a large angle tilt in x-direction, results shown for the x-angle (left) and y-angle (right).
 The y-angle result graph displays an inset whose graduation has been chosen in order to show the noise of the two sensors.
-Bottom row: Response time and temporal behaviour of reference and prototype sensors following a large angle tilt in y-direction, results shown for the x-angle (left) and y-angle (right).
+Bottom row: Response time and temporal behavior of reference and prototype sensors following a large angle tilt in xy-direction, results shown for the x-angle (left) and y-angle (right).
 Time interval of 2 acquisitions per second.
-Both prototype and reference sensors show a stabilization around the initial (0°, 0°) position in less than 1 second.
+Both prototype and reference sensors show a stabilization around the initial (0°, 0°) position in less than 2 seconds.

 Cyclical measurements have been performed in order to test hysteresis of the prototype sensor.
 Ascending and descending sweeps in x-direction have been performed beginning from the initial (0°,0°) position.
 The measured x-angle value of the prototype has been plotted against the measured x-angle value of the reference sensor.
-During the first three full cycle sweeps the correlation between both values has been very good, but further sweeps introduced significant hysteresis effects after the third cycle as shown in Figure 8.
+During the first three full cycle sweeps the correlation between both values has been very good, but further sweeps introduced significant hysteresis effects after the third cycle as shown in Figure 9.
 The measured linear range of the prototype sensor was ± 1.25°.